port-labs/port-docs/docs/quickstart.md

 Feel free to continue exploring the specific entity page and the environments, services and running service pages.
 Notice the `filter`, `hide`, `sort` and `group by` controls you can find at the top right of Port's table widgets.

-You can also use Port's API to [get and search](./tutorials/search-in-port.md) for Blueprints and Entities, here is a code example to get the running service Entity we created in this tutorial:
+You can also use Port's API to make GET requests for Blueprints and Entities, here is a code example to get the running service Entity we created in this tutorial:

 <details>
 <summary>Get the running service Entity</summary>